erikras/react-redux-universal-hot-example/docs/ApiConfig.md

 * the `test-node` and `test-node-watch` scripts, which were there to test the demo API
 * the `start-prod-api` and `start-dev-api` settings in the `betterScripts` section

-If you want, you also remove all references to `socket`, if you're not using it.
+If you want, you can also remove all references to `socket`, if you're not using it.